Joey Castillo: Career

 Castillo joined Queens of the Stone Age without an audition, playing through half a song (Avon) at a last-minute rehearsal when frontman Josh Homme reportedly walked out of the room, and returned saying "I just fired the drummer.
 The tour starts tomorrow," offering Castillo the gig, for which he remained for 10 years.
 Castillo also played on side projects including Mark Lanegan's solo album Bubblegum, Desert Sessions Vol. 9 & 10 and Eagles of Death Metal's second and third albums Death by Sexy (2006) & Heart On (2008), touring with the latter.

-After leaving QotSA in 2012, Castillo has had great demand as a session player, touring musician as well as becoming a proper band member in numerous projects.
+After leaving Queens of the Stone Age in 2012, Castillo has had great demand as a session player, touring musician as well as becoming a proper band member in numerous projects.

 Notably, on June 25, 2017, Castillo, along with Trent Reznor, Mariqueen Maandig Reznor, Robin Finck, Atticus Ross, and Alessandro Cortini appeared as "The Nine Inch Nails" in Episode 8 of Twin Peaks: The Return, performing an alternate live rendition of the song "She's Gone Away", which had appeared on Nine Inch Nails' 2016 album Not the Actual Events.

 In 2018, Castillo joined The Bronx after founding member Jorma Vik left to play with Castillo's former band Eagles of Death Metal.
 The following year, he toured in a session capacity with The Hives.

 In July 2021, hardcore punk band Circle Jerks announced that Castillo would be their new drummer and he would join them on their reunion tour to celebrate the 40th anniversary of their 1980 album Group Sex.
 The tour was announced in 2019 and planned for 2020 however it was postponed until 2021 due to the COVID-19 pandemic.

 In March 2023, Castillo formed the band Bad Optix along with Tim Armstrong, Jesse Michaels and Spencer Pollard.
 The group released "Raid", their first single.
 Less than a week after announcing the formation of the band, the band changed their name to DOOM Regulator.

 Personal life

 As of 2007, Castillo resided in Joshua Tree, California with his four children and his wife.
-Castillo identifies as Mexican.
+Castillo is Mexican.